morganthomas/winning-arguments/winning-arguments.md

 ## Fallacies

+Applied logic basically has two branches: the study of the rules of logic, and the study of logical fallacies.
+These are really opposite ways of approaching the same topic.
+The study of the rules of logic asks, what arguments are valid?
+The study of fallacies asks, basically, what arguments are invalid?
+An argument is valid exactly when it lacks counterexamples, and it is invalid exactly when it has counterexamples.
+Therefore the basic question of the study of logical fallacies has already been answered.

+The subtlety left out so far is that there is a large distinction between valid arguments and winning arguments.
+Validity is a formal property of an argument, in the sense that it only depends on the form of the argument.
+Most winning arguments lack this formal property.
+If one's argument happens to be formally valid, and one is dealing with a receptive, reasonable audience who considers the premises of the argument to be true, then one is probably going to win the argument.
+Yet it is rare outside of the field of math that all of those pieces come together.
+Most winning arguments in most fields are not formally valid.

+Yet approaching the topic with a fresh perspective, but from the opposite angle, is also quite useful.
+Medieval logicians catalogued lists of categories of fallacies.
+The widely known terminology of fallacies -- *ad hominem* fallacy, appeal to authority fallacy, etc. -- provides easily accessible ammunition for debunking bad arguments.

 ## Biases

 Bias is a complex and important topic in the study of psychology and rationality.
 In this section, we are specifically going to look at **cognitive biases**: that is, biases which influence cognition or thought.